-The number of jobs in mass communication/media studies is expected to grow in the next 10 years, according to analytics from Burning Glass Technologies, which does not produce estimates for a global career context.
+Our available analytics provided data on national-level market demand.
+We know that the addition of global career employment would expand this analysis further.
+The number of jobs in mass communication/media studies is expected to grow in the next 10 years, according to analytics from Burning Glass Technologies.
 Nationwide for the last year (time-period ending November 1, 2019), the degree field included 203, 603 job postings for B.A. graduates and 3,969 jobs in Arizona.